-The Board of directors comprises five executive directors and two non-executive directors, as detailed on page 5.
-The independent non-executive directors are Lord Birdwood and Mr Harris (who is the senior independent non-executive director).
-Whilst Lord Birdwood has served as a director of the Company for more than 9 years, the Board considers that he has demonstrated throughout his tenure that he is independent, both in character and judgment.
+The Board of directors comprises five executive directors and currently one non-executive director, as detailed on page 5.
+Mr Harris is now the sole non-executive director, since the death of Lord Birdwood on 11 July 2015.
+A search is being conducted for an additional non-executive director.
 The Board is structured so that no one individual or group dominates the decision-making process.